Careers at APEX

 • research, policy analysis, data analytics;

-• experience analyzing information and/or advancing initiatives related to diversity and inclusion;
+• experience analyzing information and/or advancing initiatives related to diversity and inclusion; and/or

-• experience as a board member for a not for profit organization or association
+• experience as a board member for a not-for-profit organization or association.

-The APEX Board of Directors is most effective when it reflects the range of hierarchical levels found within the Executive Group, as well as diversity found within the public service and in Canada.
+The APEX Board of Directors is most effective when it reflects the range of hierarchical levels found within the executive group, as well as diversity found within the public service and in Canada.
 We actively seek applications from members of all equity-seeking groups.
-Newly appointed Executives are also encouraged to apply.
+Newly appointed executives are also encouraged to apply.

-Serving on the Board offers the opportunity to:
+APEX Board Members have the opportunity to:

-• Influence senior decision-makers on issues of interest to Executives
+• Influence senior decision-makers on issues of interest to executives

-• Expand your professional network
+• Expand their professional networks

 • Work with colleagues on issues of mutual interest